jknowles/dataviz4ed/dataviz4ed2014.md

 ## Chart Elements

-There are a few things that all charts need.
-There are sometimes strong cases to deviate from these, but they are good rules of thumb.
+There are a few things that all charts need [most of the time!]:

 - **Axis labels** and a **title**
   * These make the chart self-explanatory